onconova/onconova/docs/src/faq.md

 #### Is Onconova free to use?
 Yes, Onconova is released as an open-source project under the MIT License.
 You are free to use, modify, and distribute it under the terms of this license.

+However, when publishing scientific work where Onconova has been involved, please cite the original Onconova publication and reference the version used to credit the work of the Onconova team and developers.

 ---